juliosong/blog/_posts/2020-04-23-generative-grammar-of-i-ching-part6.md

 agree(line5, slot5) = [yang == yang] = True
 agree(line6, slot6) = [yang == yin] = False
 ```
-However, since two out of the three Trues occur at central slots (i.e., they are [perfectly central]({{ site.baseurl }}{% post_url 2020-04-17-generative-grammar-of-i-ching-part4 %}#perfectly)), the auspiciousness level of the hexagram is actually much higher than average.
+However, since two out of the three Trues occur in central slots (i.e., they are [perfectly central]({{ site.baseurl }}{% post_url 2020-04-17-generative-grammar-of-i-ching-part4 %}#perfectly)), the auspiciousness level of the hexagram is actually much higher than average.
 Next I turn to represent this state of affairs in featural terms.

 ### Unification
 We can let the feature structure of a line and that of its insertion slot go through a unification process similar to that in unification-based grammars like [HPSG](https://web.archive.org/web/20120204060804/http://emsah.uq.edu.au/linguistics/Working%20Papers/ananda_ling/HPSG_Summary.htm#_2.2._Rules,_principles).